Keeping up with the Colombians

 Fruit man instead of the ice cream man.

 We walked all the way to the beach part of town and admired fisherman bringing in their hauls for the day.
-Watching people buy fish directly from the fisherman not only made my stomach rumble but also inspired me to eat fish again in this part of the country.
+Watching people buy fish directly from the fisherman not only made my stomach rumble but also inspired me to eat some fish.

 The daily catch.